fairscape/fairscape.github.io/demo/spark-demo.md

 # Step 3: Visit localhost:8888
 The demo is now being hosted locally at [HERE](http://localhost:8888) **Open the Spark-Demo.ipynb and get started!**
+Note: If the demo fails unexpectedly try increasing the docker desktop/minikubes virtual memory.